scriptonist/MVD-Vehicle-Magement-System-/README.md

 # MVD-Vehicle-Magement-System-
-Academic Mini Project - A website for managing documents for the Vehicles
+Academic Mini Project - A webapp for managing documents for the Vehicles